frdel/agent-zero/prompts/agent.tools.md

 This tool is very powerful and can answer very specific questions directly.
 First always try to ask for result rather that guidance.
 Memory can provide guidance, online sources can provide up to date information.
-Alway verify memory by online.
+Always verify memory by online.
+Do not use in combination with other tools except for thoughts.
+Wait for response before using other tools.
 **Example usage**:
 <knowledge_tool$>
 What is the user id of John Doe on twitter?